TheWolfpacker - The Wolfpacker top 20

 Highlights this week:

-• A new member in the top five after three-star linebacker Jordan Poole from West Stanly High in Oakboro, N.C., announced his commitment to NC State, which was projected in last week's top 20.
+• A new member in the top 10 who is a defensive line target.

-• A notable bump for one player that is currently committed to an ACC rival.
+• A drop in one prospect who might be close to committing elsewhere.

-• Three new names after three other prospects dropped off the list.
+• Two new names, one a player currently pledged to another ACC school.

 And more.